kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/08 - Tending fire in mythology and daily life.md

 Just read the article to know the myths.

-Things that need to be maintained
+Things that need to be maintained:

+ - Relationships
+   - Friends
+   - Family